PassionOverPain/PassionOverPain/README.md

-I look at programming as the process of defeating a video game boss: <i>you seldom get it right the first time but after failing indefinitely, you eventually level up and succeed.</i> Growing through helping people💪🏿.
+I look at programming as the process of defeating a video game boss: <i>You <b>seldom</b> get it right the first time but after failing indefinitely, you eventually level up and succeed.</i> Growing through helping people💪🏿.Feel free to contact me for any quries or assitance🦚

 <div align=center>